 Pruning

-Your joyweed may need to be pruned during the summer to keep it from getting leggy.
+Your Joseph's coat may need to be pruned during the summer to keep it from getting leggy.
 This is a perfect opportunity to use the trimmings to create more plants.

-Propagating your joyweed is easy and can be done by cuttings or division.
+Propagating your Joseph's coat is easy and can be done by cuttings or division in the spring or summer.
 If you do not want to reduce the size of your original plant, propagating with cuttings is the way to go.
-The cutting can be placed in water until roots form, and then it can be transferred to moist soil.
+Here's how to propagate Joseph's coat:

-Joyweed grows wonderfully in containers.
-They make beautiful, vibrant hanging baskets and can be kept inside.
-When choosing a pot, be sure to find one with drainage holes.
-Soggy soil can quickly kill your plant, so good drainage is a must.
+Joseph's coat grows wonderfully in containers.
+They make beautiful, vibrant hanging baskets that can be kept inside.
+When choosing a pot, find one with ample drainage holes.
+Soggy soil can quickly kill your plant, so good drainage is necessary.
+If your plant outgrows its current pot, opt for the next size up and fill with fresh potting soil before transferring the plant to its new home.

 Overwintering

-Joyweed grows well in a pot, thus keeping this plant in a container is a great option for those living in areas with harsh winters.
-Move it inside as the temperatures drop as this plant will not survive cold winters outdoors.
+Joseph's coat grows well in a pot; thus, keeping this plant in a container is an excellent option for those living in areas with harsh winters.
+Move it inside as temperatures drop; this plant will not survive cold winters outdoors.

 -

 Provide as much direct sun as possible for brightly colored foliage.
-Joyweed can tolerate a lot of direct sun.
+Joseph's coat can tolerate a lot of direct sun.
 The plant is low maintenance and thrives in well-draining soil in containers.

 -

-Joyweed is primarily grown for its foliage.
-The plant has clusters of small white blooms that attract bees and butterfies, but they are a relatively insignificant feature.
+Joseph's coat is primarily grown for its foliage.
+The plant has clusters of small white blooms that attract bees and butterflies but are a relatively insignificant feature.

 -

-Joyweed is often grown as an annual because it cannot survive freezing temperatures.
-However, in USDA zones 10 and 11, it can live 5 years or longer.
+Joseph's coat is often grown as an annual because it cannot survive freezing temperatures.
+However, in USDA zones 10 and 11, it can live five years or longer.